lsmsmx/MikuMikuSwitchPlugin/README.md

 -------------------------------------------------------------------------------------------------------------------------

-ImGUI API Integration for Bones Control, Animation Recorder Player, Input Tracker Overlay, State Switcher:
+ImGUI API Integration for Bones Control, Animation Recorder Player, Input Tracker Overlay, State Switcher, .bss:

-- ImGui interface can be toggled by pressing "+" & "-" for 2 seconds
+- ImGui interface can be toggled by pressing "+" & "-" for second
 - InputOverlay can be toggled and changed (2 modes: keyboard and joycons)
 - The controls are pretty much the same as in debug, including a mouse movement speed increase by holding Y button
 - To start recording, reset and freeze motion (for example using "MOTION TEST" window and selecting "STEP"), then click "Arm Recording", then get back to in-game debug motion window and start playing anim set, as it starts recording it.
-Its not hard to pose body on your own except of face.
+Its not hard to pose body on your own except of face
 - You can load as many recorded anims as you want at the same time but it may break the physics lol so use it with caution.
 Click "Open Ultimate Motion Player" to select and play motion you recorded (you can rename motions txt files), you can delete the slot or add new one, and of course you can use slider to go between frames.
-Don't forget to check and uncheck the check mark.
+Don't forget to check and uncheck the check mark
-- Motion Control tab offers you a variety of stuff but mostly it's: select a current bone use sliders to rotate and move, there are no specific ways to tell what each index does, it's basically hooking bone matrix update func, but at least i had enough courage to include some useful information about bones.
+- Motion Control tab offers you a variety of stuff but mostly it's: select a current bone use sliders to rotate and move, there are no specific ways to tell what each index does, it's basically hooking bone matrix update func, but at least i had enough courage to include some useful information about bones
 - Toggling Input Overlay will open a new imgui window that is tied to centered bottom of screen, no user interaction, slight transparency.
 Tracks all your inputs.
 Useful for people who records videos.
 Will look like Nintendo Switch Grip for Joycons.
 Or if you play keyboard it will use overlay it
 - Mouth Focus Switch by holding ZR + ZL buttons for 0.5 seconds for quick switch between in-game debug and imgui window
-- Change Substates within the menu.
+- Change Substates within the menu
+- .bss free RAM overlay with update button, enable with pressing L3+R3+ZL for a second.
+Update with L3 while in menu
+- Touch Control available

 -------------------------------------------------------------------------------------------------------------------------